keerthanaj27/all-stata/README.md

 # all-stata
-This has all of the stata code
+This repository has some pieces of stata code that shows data cleaning and analysis methods.